You are here

 Jessica Dominguez Rieg, PhD

-Dr. Rieg is an assistant professor of physiology in the Department of Basic Sciences at Bastyr University California.
+Dr. Rieg is an assistant professor of physiology in the Department of Basic Sciences and Associate Director of the Center for Student Research at Bastyr University California.

 - BS in Veterinary Science from University of Arizona in 2001